samwelnella/skyscraper/docs/CLIHELP.md

 NOTE!
 If 'nameTemplate' is set in config.ini this flag is ignored.
 #### nocovers
 Disables the caching of the resource type `cover` when scraping with any module.
 If you never use covers in your artwork configuration, this flag can save you some space.
 Consider setting this in [`config.ini`](CONFIGINI.md#cachecoverstrue) instead.
+#### notextures
+Disables the caching of the resource type `texture` when scraping with any module.
+If you never use textures (disc/cartridge) in your artwork configuration, this flag can save you some space.
+Consider setting this in [`config.ini`](CONFIGINI.md#cachetexturestrue) instead.
 #### nocropblack
 Disables cropping away the black borders around screenshot resources when compositing the final frontend artwork.
 #### nohints